AdemCatamak/MessageStorage/ReadMe.md

 You can download the _MessageStorage.SqlServer.DependencyInjection_ or _MessageStorage.Postgres.DependencyInjection_ package according to the storage environment you will use.

-`UseSqlServer` / `UsePostgres` method lets you introduce SqlServer or Postgres is used for system's data storage.
+`UseSqlServer` / `UsePostgres`/  `UseMySql` method lets you introduce SqlServer, Postgres, or MySql is used for system's data storage.

 `Register` method lets you introduce MessageHandlers that is used.
 When the message is recorded, the tasks that will be executed in the background will be introduced through these classes.